Rick Nold Volleyball Camps

 As a player under Nold at Jacksonville State, the duo helped make program history by advancing to the second round of the NCAA Tournament in 2009 with a first round 3-2 win over Florida A&M. Serving as team captain during the 2009 season, the Gamecocks recorded a 26-7 overall record, while also winning the Ohio Valley Conference Championship.

 Wetzel earned her bachelor’s degree in elementary education from Jacksonville State, while earning her master’s in sports management from JSU also.
-Wetzel and her husband, Josh, have two daughters: Harper and Payton.
+Wetzel and her husband, Josh, have one daughter: Harper.

 Prior to JSU, Wetzel attended Gadsden State Community College where she was team captain from 2006-07.
 She also was an Alabama Community College Conference All-American in 2006 and 2007, while earning Academic All-American honors in 2007.